-At the optimum, (3) must therefore hold as an equality for almost all w, and hence it is without loss of generality to assume that it holds as an equality for all v.
-The unique solution at which this integral inequality holds everywhere as an equality with the initial condition $\beta(0) = 0$ is the minimum winning bid function $\underline{\beta}(v) = v/3$.
-This bidding function minimizes the distribution of winning bids in the sense of first order stochastic dominance, within the class of equilibria we considered and subject only to the incentive constraints associated with uniform upward deviations.
-In fact, we will subsequently show in Section 4 that this bound continues to hold even if one allows asymmetric equilibria and equilibria in which the winning bid is stochastic conditional on v.
+Indeed, not only does this winning-bid function minimize expected revenue, it achieves a pointwise minimum across all feasible solutions to the relaxed program.
+As a result, it minimizes the distribution of winning bids in the sense of first-order stochastic dominance, within the class of equilibria we considered and subject only to the incentive constraints associated with uniform upward deviations.
+We will show in Section 4 that this bound continues to hold even if one allows asymmetric information structures, asymmetric equilibria, and equilibria in which the winning bid is stochastic conditional on v.
 This implies that revenue cannot fall below 1/6 in any equilibrium under any information structure.
-Thus, the independent-signal information structure and its equilibrium attain a global lower bound on the distribution of winning bids.

-4 Minimum Bidding, Minimum Revenue, and Maximum Bidder Surplus

-4.1 Preview and Statement of Main Result
+Thus, the information structure and equilibrium that we constructed attain a global lower bound on the distribution of winning bids.
+4 Minimum Bidding, Minimum Revenue, and Maximum Bidder Surplus 4.1 Preview and Statement of Main Result We shall see that the characterization of minimum winning bids can be generalized to any symmetric prior distribution over values and any number of bidders.
+For any such prior, 9This argument is the result of a conversation with Phil Reny, to whom we are extremely grateful.